Couchbase-Ecosystem/cbl-ionic-docs/docs/intro.md

 The version of this plugin is based on supporting Couchbase Lite Enterprise for iOS and Android.
 This plugin is not compatible with Couchbase Lite Community Edition.
 A [license](https://www.couchbase.com/pricing/) is required to use Couchbase Lite Enterprise edition.

 :::note
-Couchbase Lite for Ionic is a community provided solution that is actively developed and maintained by the community.
+Couchbase Lite for Ionic Capacitor is a community provided solution that is actively developed and maintained by the community.
 It is not an official Couchbase product.
 :::

 ## Features